erik-ksth/gita/backend/README.md

 **What happens:**

 1. Uses pre-computed vision analysis from database (faster!)
+2. Validates and improves the music generation prompt
-2. Generates music based on the analysis
+3. Generates music based on the analysis using Lyria API
-3. Downloads original video from Supabase
+4. Downloads original video from Supabase
-4. Combines video with generated music
+5. Combines video with generated music
-5. Uploads final video to Supabase
+6. Uploads final video to Supabase
-6. Returns final video URL
+7. Returns final video URL

 ### List Videos